mivibzzz/wp-plugin-music-news/README.md

 $url = "https://newsapi.org/v2/top-headlines?country=us&pageSize=5&apiKey=$apiKey";
 📌 Shortcode
 Use this shortcode to embed the news anywhere:

-plaintext
-Copy
-Edit
 [music_news_dashboard height="600px"]
 📎 Notes
-How to use:
-Add files via upload
-How to add through admin page:

-Get the package prepared:
-This is just the php, WP needs to have a zip file.
-So put this php file in a folder and compress it(.zip).

-Add it to wordpress:
-Go to your admin page
-Click on plugins
-Add Plugin
-Upload Plugin
-Choose the plugin
-Click activate
-use the shortcode in the ReadMe or make your own

 This plugin does include styling.
 But you can add your own CSS to style the news output as needed.